 - Give children the opportunity to compete in events throughout the borough.

-Each class has access to a one-hour high quality PE lessons taken by coaches from ‘Top Marks Sports’ with the support from the class teacher.
-These coaches are here to help upskill the class teachers so that in the future they will have all the knowledge and skills to provide top quality lessons by themselves should this funding no longer be available.
-We focus increasing the children’s activity levels while decreasing teacher talk.
+Each class has access to a one-hour high quality CPD sessions taken by coaches from ‘Top Marks Sports’ whereby teachers co-teach, observe, are observed and given feedback on their lessons.
+These coaches are here to help upskill the class teachers so that in the future, they will have all the knowledge and skills to provide top quality lessons by themselves should this funding no longer be available.
+We focus on increasing the children’s activity levels while decreasing teacher talk.
 Through the use of coaches and teachers, we can deliver fun, knowledgeable and skilful lessons in which the children can achieve.
-An extra 30-45 minute PE lesson has also been introduced which is led by the class teachers themselves.
+The class teachers themselves lead the second hour of PE a week.
 This in turn means teachers gain confidence and apply knowledge from CPD while the children improve skills and increase their activity levels.

-Each year, children in Year 5 and 6 take part in a 6-week swimming programme while Year 3 and 4 complete a 12-week intensive programme, providing them with the skills and knowledge for water sports and to learn about water safety.
-Year 5 and 6 also take part in a half term of kayaking and sailing in Summer 2, enabling them to build on the prior skills taught in swimming sessions in previous years.
+Each year, children in Key Stage 2 take part in a 6-week swimming programme with the exception of year 6 who take part in a 12-week intensive programme, providing them with the skills and knowledge for water sports and to learn about water safety.
+Year 6 also take part in a half term of kayaking and sailing in Summer 2, enabling them to build on the prior skills taught in swimming sessions in previous years.

 The whole school takes part in the ‘Active Mile’ initiative which encourages the children to run or walk for 15 minutes daily.
 Taking part gives children the opportunity to be outdoor, be physically active and also aids concentration in the classroom.

-We offer a wide range of sporting after-school clubs run by both teaching staff and outside agencies: The PE and school Sports Network, Top Marks Coaching and Dance teachers.
-These activities include fencing, cricket, football, dance and multi-sports which provide children with more skills, knowledge and physical activity throughout the week.
+We offer a wide range of sporting after-school clubs run by both teaching staff and outside agencies: Top Marks Coaching, Millwall coaching and dance teachers.
+These activities include fencing, cricket, football, dance, gymnastics and multi-sports etc. which provide children with more skills, knowledge and physical activity throughout the week.
 Clubs are changed every term to give all classes the chance to participate in a range of different sports and cater to all abilities.

 Through the ‘The PE and School Sports Network’, we are given the opportunity to take part in many different competitions which take place throughout the borough.
 Inter and Intra events take place throughout the year and each year group will be given opportunities to take part in competitive sports.
 We also take part in mindfulness/yoga sessions as well as healthy eating workshops for both children and parents giving our community the chance to improve their lifestyle choices.